Student Financial Aid and Scholarships

 Pell Grant

 Students may be awarded the Pell Grant based on annual income, household size and other factors as determined by the Federal Methodology used to calculate all financial aid eligibility.
-Pell Grant recipients are eligible to receive awards to complete their first undergraduate bachelor’s degree.
-Students are limited to 12 full-time semesters (24 equivalent half-time semesters) of Pell Grant eligibility.
-Students apply for the federal Pell Grant by completing the FAFSA.
+Eligible students can receive the Pell Grant for no more than 12 full-time semesters or the equivalent (roughly six years).
+This is known as Pell Grant Lifetime Eligibility.

-Federal Supplemental Educational Opportunity Grants (FSEOG)
+Federal Supplemental Educational Opportunity Grants

-The FSEOG program provides grants to students who demonstrate exceptional financial need to help meet postsecondary education costs.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) program provides grants to students who demonstrate exceptional financial need to help meet postsecondary education costs.
 Students must be eligible for the Pell Grant.
-FSEOG recipients are eligible to receive awards from this program for the period required to complete their first undergraduate bachelor’s degree.
+FSEOG recipients are eligible to receive awards from this program for the period required to complete their first undergraduate bachelor's degree.
 Students apply for FSEOG funds by completing the FAFSA.
-Awards are contingent on the availability of funds.
+The awards are contingent on the availability of funds.
 Students who may be eligible for this program are encouraged to complete the FAFSA as early as possible each year to ensure full consideration.

 Federal Direct Student Loan Program

-Federal Work-Study Program (FWS)
+Federal Work-Study Program

 Changes to Financial Aid Awards